jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   sudo apt update

-optionally, you can do a full upgrade if you ant
+optionally, you can do a full upgrade if you want

 .. code-block:: shell
   :emphasize-lines: 1